 Asthma, allergies, and clinical immunology

-Both children and adults with allergies, asthma and associated conditions offer skilled care.
-Services offered include allergy testing, education, and personalised treatment plans, such as allergy injections.
+Both children and adults with allergies, asthma, and associated conditions offer skilled care.
+Services offered include allergy testing, education, and personalized treatment plans, such as allergy injections.

 Clinic for Anticoagulation

 Patients who use anticoagulants, such as warfarin, which are blood thinners, are treated by our specialists.
 Blood thinners aid in preventing the formation of clots in the veins and arteries.
 Our main goal is to ensure that you always take the recommended dosage of blood thinners.

 Children and adults with a variety of hearing and balance impairments are cared for by our staff.
 They’ll assist in ensuring that your condition is correctly identified and handled.
 They will locate hearing aid solutions that meet your needs if you require them.

 Our behavioral health professionals can assist you if mental health issues prevent you from performing at your best.
 They’ll identify the cause of your problem and work with you to discover solutions, from short-term therapy and medication to longer-term treatment, to make you feel better.

 Our breast surgery program provides cutting-edge services for all types of diagnosis and treatment.
 These include genetic testing, 3D mammography, and a wide range of therapeutic alternatives.
 An expert in surgical and nonsurgical breast issues therapy oversees our program.

 If you have given a cancer diagnosis, you are not alone.
 Doctors from a range of specializations make up their care team and offer tested individualized care.
 Additionally, your team will organize all your care to guarantee that you receive the proper attention when you need it.

 All types of cardiac diseases can be prevented, recognized, and treated by our cardiologists who are experts in the field.
 They take care even of the most complex illnesses using the most recent tools and technology.